ICD-Code I39.8: Endocarditis, valve unspecified, in diseases classified elsewhere

-The inner membrane of your heart is inflamed.
-The heart’s valves then usually become inflamed.
+The thin membrane inside your heart is inflamed.

-The heart is composed of a thick muscle layer and a thin membrane in the heart interior.
+The heart is composed of a thick layer of muscle and a thin membrane inside the heart.
 An external sac, the pericardium, surrounds the heart.
-This sac consists of a tight membrane.
-The thin, inner membrane of your heart is inflamed.
-This usually affects the heart’s valves.
-The heart’s valves may then become leaky.
+This sac consists of a protective membrane.
+When the thin membrane inside the heart becomes inflamed, the heart valves in particular may be affected.
+The inflammation has been caused by another disease.

 Additional indicator